 So, brainwave entrainment, right brain activation, and melatonin release all help to shift our physiological state towards rest, and a quiet mind.

-Here are a few other tools and strategies for getting to sleep:
+Tools and strategies for getting to sleep:

-Eat Tryptophan containing foods:
+Eat Tryptophan containing foods

 The pineal gland produces melatonin, which helps us drift into sleep.
 Tryptophan is an amino acid that is also a precursor to the neurotransmitter chemical, Serotonin.
 The pineal gland make Melatonin from Serotonin so it essential to have the proper levels of serotonin.
 Serotonin levels also typically drop in times of stress, so this can be a vicious cycle.
 One way to quickly boost serotonin levels is to eat foods high in tryptophan.